MISSISSIPPI CODE TITLE 45.

 Adam Walsh Child Safety Act.

-place where the person abides, lodges, or resides for a period of fourteen (14)
+the person abides, lodges, or resides for a period of fourteen (14) or more

 to the appropriate agency within the time frame specified as required by this